rusefi/rusefi_documentation/All-Supported-Triggers.md

 ### Mazda Miata NA

-Also used on some Mitsubishi
+Also used on some Mitsubishi like 4g18 4g93

 ![Mazda Miata NA](Images/triggers/trigger_3.png)